micmejia/bible-dump/AMPC/1 Peter/1 Pet 4.md

-If you are censured _and_ suffer abuse [because you bear] the name of Christ, blessed [are you--happy, fortunate, [^h]to be envied, [^i]with life-joy, and satisfaction in God's favor and salvation, regardless of your outward condition], because the Spirit of glory, the Spirit of God, is resting upon you. _On their part He is blasphemed, but on your part He is glorified_.
+If you are censured _and_ suffer abuse [because you bear] the name of Christ, blessed [are you--happy, fortunate, to be envied, with life-joy, and satisfaction in God's favor and salvation, regardless of your outward condition], because the Spirit of glory, the Spirit of God, is resting upon you. _On their part He is blasphemed, but on your part He is glorified_.